How To Recognize Psychotic Symptoms

 When someone is experiencing psychosis, the changes to their thinking may make it hard for them to recognize that they’re experiencing symptoms of mental illness.
 This can lead to delays in treatment, which might make recovery more difficult in the long run.

-Changes like these can be signs that you should consult a therapist.
+Changes like these can be signs that you should consult a mental health care provider.
 If you notice these indicators in someone close to you, it might be a good idea to suggest that they seek treatment.

 Psychosis can result from a variety of causes.
-In some cases, it may be a symptom of a mental health disorder, which may result from a combination of genetic factors, life experiences, and environmental factors.
+In some cases, it may be a symptom of a psychotic disorder or another mental health disorder, which may result from a combination of genetic factors, life experiences, and environmental factors.
 Schizophrenia is usually the most well-known psychotic disorder, which often develops after an initial schizophrenia episode.
+Young people—specifically individuals in their late teens or twenties—are thought to have a higher risk of experiencing psychosis than individuals in other age groups.

-Some women may develop postnatal psychosis, also called puerperal psychosis, which is a serious condition that can occur after childbirth.
+Some birthing parents may develop postnatal psychosis, also called puerperal psychosis, which is a serious mental health condition that can occur after childbirth.
 This type of psychotic episode occurs in the early postpartum period and is characterized by a break in reality, delusions, and hallucinations.
 It's a rare but severe mental illness that requires immediate attention.

+Psychosis can also be caused by Parkinson’s disease, bipolar disorder, lupus, syphilis, and many other physical health conditions.
 Psychosis may also manifest in people with severe mood disorders, such as bipolar disorder, where one might experience depressed psychosis, or major depressive disorder with psychotic features.
+Psychosis symptoms are most common during manic episodes of bipolar disorder.
 In these cases, the psychological symptoms can include delusions or hallucinations alongside the typical symptoms of depression.

 Some people may also develop psychotic symptoms temporarily in response to severe stress, such as postpartum depression or the loss of a family member.
 Excessive use of intoxicating substances might also lead to periods of psychosis, either during heavy use or withdrawal.